Making a complaint

 How do I make a complaint to my local service?

-Nearly all health, education and social services bodies (eg. PCTs, hospitals, local authorities, schools, voluntary organisations) have local complaints policies and procedures which explain what to do if you want to make a complaint.
-Should you wish to pursue a complaint, your first step should be to submit a complaint in accordance with these procedures.
+Nearly all health, education and social services bodies (eg PCTs, hospitals, local authorities, schools, voluntary organisations) have local complaints policies and procedures that explain what to do if you want to make a complaint.
+Your first step should be to submit a complaint in accordance with these procedures.
 Most complaints can be successfully resolved at a local level.
-The best way to find out how to do so is to ask, but the following points may be of assistance:

 Complaints about NHS treatment